SebaKrk/StepTrackerTCA/README.md

         - add `AddMeasurementFeature` and assigned its execution to a button
     * D: AddMeasurementFeature UI
         - Added state properties for specific movement types: weightlifting, strength, fitness, cross, hero
-        - create and conect all picker in AddMeasurementFeature
+        - create and connect all picker in AddMeasurementFeature
+        - clean up the filess